sergueik/uru_serverspec/README.md

-To continue running serverspec through [vagrant-serverspec](https://github.com/jvoorhis/vagrant-serverspec) plugin, one would have to update the path of the `rspec` files in the `Vagrantfile` pointing it to inside the module `files` e.g. assuming that serverspec are platform-specific, and the mapping between instance's Vagrant `config.vm.box` and the `arch` is defined elsewhere:
+To continue running serverspec through [vagrant-serverspec](https://github.com/jvoorhis/vagrant-serverspec) plugin, one would have to update the path of the `rspec` files in the `Vagrantfile` pointing it to inside the module `files` e.g. since serverspec are strongly platform-specific, use the instance's Vagrant `config.vm.box` or the `arch` (defined elsewhere) to choose the correct spec file for the instance:

 ```ruby
 arch = config.vm.box || 'linux'